 That said, testing long landing pages is something you should certainly consider.

-20. Targeting and testing correctly can boost conversions by 300% or more.
+22. Proper targeting and testing can boost conversions by 300%.

 This statistic underlines the importance of testing thoroughly and targeting accordingly.
 Using the correct methods can lead to significant improvements in conversion rates.